Balladebits/Balladebits/README.md

 Also, i'm Straight (with bisexual tendencies) and already taken (still can erp tho- since is virtual and fictive and not a real thing)

-Despite being like that i don't trust ppl so easily,and also aside from being a literal clown sometimes,please don't push my limits if i tell you to stop,okay?
+Despite being like that i don't trust ppl so easily

 Please do not copy or inspo my Skins